Phonostalgia presents...

 Why Should I Build Castles in the Air?

-(words by Ballard Macdonald; music by Robert King)
+(w: Ballard Macdonald; m: Robert King)

 I Know What It Means to Be Lonesome (I'm Lonesome, So Lonesome for You)

-(words and music by James Kendis, James Brockman, and Nat Vincent)
+(w + m: James Kendis, James Brockman, and Nat Vincent)

 New York, NY: Tuesday, July 12, 1921